 Stanford Law School

-Tuition, fees, and other general funds from the university
+The law school receives tuition, fees, and other general funds from the university.

-Assets invested in the Stanford University endowment, paid out at a rate of approximately 5.5% annually
+Assets invested in the Stanford University endowment are an enduring source of financial support for the law school and are paid out at a rate of approximately 5.5% annually.

-Executive education and conference fees support the law school’s programs and priorities
+Revenue from executive education and conference fees supports the law school’s programs and priorities.

 Instruction & Research